Eating Right When Pregnant

 - Avoid alcohol during pregnancy.
-Alcohol has been linked to premature delivery, mental retardation, birth defects, and low birthweight babies.
+Alcohol has been linked to premature delivery, intellectual disability, birth defects, and low birthweight babies.

 - Limit caffeine to no more than 300 mg per day.
 The caffeine content in various drinks depends on the beans or leaves used and how it was prepared.
 An 8-ounce cup of coffee has about 150 mg of caffeine on average while black tea has typically about 80 mg.
 A 12-ounce glass of caffeinated soda contains anywhere from 30-60 mg of caffeine.
 Remember, chocolate (especially dark chocolate) contains caffeine -- sometimes a significant amount.

 - The use of saccharin is strongly discouraged during pregnancy, because it can cross the placenta and may remain in fetal tissues.
 But, the use of other non-nutritive or artificial sweeteners approved by the FDA is acceptable during pregnancy.
 These FDA-approved sweeteners include aspartame (Equal or NutraSweet), acesulfame-K (Sunett), and sucralose (Splenda).
 These sweeteners are considered safe in moderation, so talk with your health care provider about how much non-nutritive sweetener is acceptable during pregnancy.